begmuhommet/low-ops-docs/docs/platform/administration/portal-administration.md

 <img src="../../assets/activity.jpg" width="500" alt="Activity section">

 In this section, you will see activity related to user creation, deletion, or team additions.

-## Best Practices

-- Regularly review user access and permissions.
-- Keep team memberships up-to-date.
-- Document any significant changes made in the administration section.
-- Periodically audit the activity log to ensure all actions are authorized.
-- Implement a process for requesting and approving new applications.